-In 1985, Maniben was one of those chosen to represent the TIC at the funeral of the Cradock four and she travelled down to the Eastern Cape on the special bus hired for the journey.
-On the way back, the bus was stopped just outside Lenasia and all the passengers were detained and sent to Diepkloof Prison.
-Maniben spent 87 days in solitary confinement.
-On her release, she continued to participate in protest activities against apartheid.
+In July 1985, Sita was one of those chosen to represent the TIC at the funeral of the Cradock Four – UDF activists who were brutally killed by the apartheid regime.
+She insisted on travelling down to the Transkei (now Eastern Cape) on the special bus hired for the journey.
+On the way back to Johannesburg, Transvaal, the bus was stopped just outside Lenasia, Transvaal, and all the passengers were detained and sent to Diepkloof Prison (known as Sun City), Transvaal.
+They were arrested on the first day of the State of Emergency that was declared the night before.
+Sita spent 87 days in solitary confinement.
+On her release, she remained undeterred and continued to participate in protest activities against apartheid.

-In 1995, Maniben representing a ward in Laudium was elected to the Centurion Town Council in Johannesburg.
+She was elated to finally witness the unbanning of the African National Congress (ANC) and Nelson Mandela in 1990.
+In 1995, representing a ward in Laudium, Sita was elected to the Centurion Town Council in Johannesburg.
 She served as an ANC Councillor for five years.

 Over the years, Sita became deeply saddened by the corruption so prevalent within the government.
 She was unequivocal in her call for ethical governance as well as upstanding elected representatives and public servants.
 Furthermore, Sita never wavered in her support for the oppressed, in South Africa and elsewhere.
 For example, at the age of 91, she attended a demonstration at the Union Buildings in support of Palestinian prisoners marking a forty-day hunger strike.
 An ardent vegetarian, she also loved gardening and authored a book on vegetarian recipes.